 - Voting shall take place during monthly meetings or via electronic voting; a simple majority (50%+1) of quorum is required for any motion to pass or fail.

-- A quorum shall be considered the participation of a minimum of 50% of members in good standing for a vote.
+- A quorum shall be considered the participation of a minimum of 50% of active members in good standing for a vote.

-- Changes to Baltibrew charter, bylaws, or articles will require a quorum of ⅔ of members in good standing.
+- Changes to Baltibrew charter, bylaws, or articles will require a quorum of ⅔ of active members in good standing.

 - Votes relating to substantial changes in club practices, business, or substantial expense shall be conducted electronically.